-The Division Can Reject a Rights Restriction
+The Division Can require that a Rights Restriction be Removed

-If the Division disallows a limitation of a right in an IPC, this decision will apply to any provider offering services to the participant.
+- If the Division disallows a limitation of a right in an IPC, this decision will apply to any provider offering services to the participant. - Case managers will be required to remove the restriction or gather more information to support the need for the restriction.